artT14/npm-dependancy-graph/README.md

 ## Known Issues

-* The graph links might be hard to visualize on light-mode editors as the links are colored white by default.
+None known, please submit any issues via GitHub [Issues](https://github.com/artT14/npm-dependancy-graph/issues).

 ## Release Notes

+### **0.0.6**

+Fixed the following known issue listed:
+> The graph links might be hard to visualize on light-mode editors as the links are colored white by default.

 ### **0.0.5**